mysrcs/hugooooo/content/blog/2022-06-15-Whats-cooking-June-2022.md

 ## lists.sr.ht

 We are preparing some changes to mailing list visibility to bring it inline with the design of other services.
-Permissions will be consolodated into a single default set, and a "visibility" parameter will be added which matches the behavior of other services.
+Permissions will be consolidated into a single default set, and a "visibility" parameter will be added which matches the behavior of other services.
 Sane defaults for these new configurations will be selected based on your current configuration &mdash; you will have received an